-Writing the Dog Bite Demand Letter
+Write the Dog Bite Demand Letter

-This covers the entire process of gathering the evidence needed for making a demand for settlement, drafting the demand letter itself (using prewritten paragraphs by Attorney Kenneth M. Phillips), and supporting the demand letter with a memorandum of authorities.
+This covers the entire process of gathering the evidence needed for making a demand for settlement, drafting the demand letter itself (using prewritten paragraphs by Attorney Kenneth M. Phillips), and supporting the demand letter with a memorandum of authority.
 Get the Demand Letter and Brief for a Dog Bite Case to make a compelling presentation.

-Pleading the Dog Bite Lawsuit
+Plead the Dog Bite Lawsuit

 If your case will be filed in any US state other than California, use the “Complaint” (i.e., the initial pleading) in Dog Bite Lawsuit Forms.
 If you will file it in California, use the Undemurrable Dog Bite Complaint with Points and Authorities for California.
 Each of these has multiple causes of action that are worded unambiguously and powerfully.

-Discovery in the Dog Bite Lawsuit92 interrogatories.
-57 categories of documents that the defense must produce.
-Deposition questions for dog owners, a child witness, an accident witness, a damages witness and a “person most qualified” (which is how you have to depose witnesses like veterinarians and animal control officers if you do not know which ones were involved in your client’s case).
+Get 92 interrogatories, 57 categories of documents that the defense must produce, deposition questions for dog owners, a child witness, an accident witness, a damages witness, and a “person most qualified” (which is how you have to depose witnesses like veterinarians and animal control officers if you do not know which ones were involved in your client’s case).